-The national announcement for the 2022 Blue Star Museums program will take place on Wednesday, May 11, 2022 with a program start date of Saturday, May 21, 2022, Armed Forces Day.
-The program ends on Monday, September 5, 2022, Labor Day.
+The national announcement for the 2025 Blue Star Museums program will take place on Tuesday, May 13, 2025, with a program start date of Saturday, May 17, 2025, Armed Forces Day.
+The program ends on Monday, September 1, 2025, Labor Day.
 Armed Forces Day was established in 1949 under President Harry S. Truman for citizens to come together and thank our military members for their patriotic service in support of our country.
-You can help amplify the national announcement of Blue Star Museums with your own local media outreach efforts on or after the national launch announcement to highlight your involvement in Blue Star Museums.
+You can help amplify the national announcement of Blue Star Museums with your own local media outreach efforts on or after the national launch date to highlight your involvement in Blue Star Museums.

 Organize your media strategy-Your goal: promote your participation in Blue Star Museums to local audiences.
 How will you deliver that message, and what specific tactics will you use to reach this goal?
 Will you host a launch event on Armed Forces Day?
 Will you host a special event for military during Memorial Day weekend or the Fourth of July?
 Will you partner with other participating museums to issue a joint announcement to local media?
 Perhaps you will concentrate on social media to reach your target audience.
-Create a plan that is practical for your time and resources, and feel free to use the following tips.
+Create a plan that is practical for your time and resources.